twolodzko/tymwol.github.io/bash.md

 ---
 layout: post
-title:  "Bash crash course"
+title:  "Bash pocket guide"
 date:   2021-02-23
 ---

+Bash is like regular expressions: everyone uses it, nobody knows it well.
+Every time I need to write Bash, I find myself googling a lot.
+The main purpose for writing this guide is to gather in a single place the things I google most often.

 People usually don't like Bash.
 I agree, it is not pretty and has many strange quirks.
 But Bash is useful if you are running a Unix machine (Docker anyone?).
-While in most cases you could replace Bash with your favorite programming language to do the same things, using few lines of Bash could lead to a much simpler code.
+While in most cases you could replace Bash with your favorite programming language, using few lines of Bash could lead to a much simpler code.
 For me, Bash is useful for automating repeated tasks like "download this, do something to those files, call this script, ...".
 Bash would be almost always available on the machine, so it is portable (no problems with dependencies!).
 It is also simple enough that others would easily understand what your code is doing.
-Bash is a tool for those fast-and-dirty tasks we often need on day to day basis.
+Bash is a tool for those fast-and-dirty tasks we often need to do on day to day basis.

-If you are looking for references on Bash, I recommend the [Bash Pocket Reference](https://www.oreilly.com/library/view/bash-pocket-reference/9781449388669/) book by Arnold Robbins and the [*Bite Size Bash*](https://wizardzines.com/zines/bite-size-bash/) cheatsheet from the [⭐ wizard zines ⭐](https://wizardzines.com/comics/) series by Julia Evans ([@b0rk](https://twitter.com/b0rk)).
+If you are looking for more references on Bash, I recommend the [Bash Pocket Reference](https://www.oreilly.com/library/view/bash-pocket-reference/9781449388669/) book by Arnold Robbins and the [*Bite Size Bash*](https://wizardzines.com/zines/bite-size-bash/) cheatsheet from the [⭐ wizard zines ⭐](https://wizardzines.com/comics/) series by Julia Evans ([@b0rk](https://twitter.com/b0rk)).
+If you need more advanced features than described below, then maybe you need some other tool than Bash for solving your problem?

 ## What is `/bin/sh`?